Etherpod/Ship-Enhancements/README.md

 ## API
 To use the API, copy the **IShipEnhancements** script from this mod's GitHub repository into your own project, then follow [these instructions](https://owml.outerwildsmods.com/guides/apis.html#consuming-apis) on the OWML docs.

-- **CreateTemperatureZone()** - In case you're a modder and want to add your own high/low temperature zones.
+- **AddTemperatureZone()** - In case you're a modder and want to add your own high/low temperature zones.
 Temperature zones can stack, and will just take the sum of the temperatures.
+  - **CreateTemperatureZone()** is obselete, as it doesn't include the optionide.browser.jcef.gpu.disable to make a day/night temperature zone.
 - **GetSettingsProperty()** - Returns the value of a config setting as seen from the player.
 These values only update at the beginning of the loop, so changing the mod settings doesn't affect them.
 - **SetSettingsProperty()** - Lets you change the value of a config setting in the middle of the loop.
 Note that this change will be reverted on the next loop.
 - **SetSettingsOptionVisible()** - Lets you set the visibility of a settings option in the mod settings menu.
 If an option is hidden, it cannot be changed by the user but can still be changed in code.
 - **HideAllSettings()** - Removes all of the settings from the mod settings menu.
+Useful if you want full control of the settings.
 - **ShowAllSettings()** - Returns any hidden settings to the mod settings menu.
+- **ResetSettings()** - Sets every setting to their default values.
 - **GetPreShipInitializeEvent()** and **GetPostShipInitializeEvent()** - Subscribe to these events to run code before and after Ship Enhancements makes any changes to the ship.

 ## Known Bugs